Deardorff's Glossary of International Economics

 International trade See trade.

 International Trade Administration A part of the United States Department of Commerce, the ITA acts on behalf of U.S. businesses in global competition.
-In trade policy, its Import Administration has the duty of determining whether imports are dumped or subsidized.
+In trade policy, its Import Administration has the duty of determining whether imports are dumped or subsidized and therefore may be subject to anti-dumping and/or countervailing duties.

-International Trade Organization Conceived as a complement to the Bretton Woods institutions -- the IMF and World Bank -- the ITO was to provide international discipline in the uses of trade policies.
-The Havana Charter for the ITO was not approved by the United States Congress, however, and the initiative died, replaced by the continuing and growing importance of the GATT.
+International Trade Organization Conceived as a complement to the Bretton Woods institutions, the ITO was to provide international discipline in the uses of trade policies.
+The Havana Charter for the ITO was not approved by the United States Congress, however, and the initiative died, replaced by the continuing importance of the GATT.

-International Tropical Timber Organization An organization created in 1983 for consultation among producers and consumers of tropical timber.
+International Tropical Timber Organization An organization created in 1986 under the auspices of the United Nations for consultation among producers and consumers of tropical timber.
 An objective was that all timber traded by members should originate from sustainably managed forests.

 Internationalization Another term for fragmentation.
 Used by Grossman and Helpman (1999).